aisdigital/orp/README.md

     // By changing the user name, the User in SourceActivity will already get the changes. this.user.setName("John-117");

-    // This will trigger the inner class instantiate in the SourceActivity this.listener.onClick(someView);
+    // This will trigger the anonymous inner class instantiated in the SourceActivity this.listener.onClick(someView);

     ...